tokenfleet/docs/docs/how_it_works/exit_strategy.md

 ## Reinvestment Opportunities

 - **Roll Over**: Investors can choose to reinvest their returns into new vehicles or investment opportunities on the platform.
-- **Diversification**: Explore different vehicle classes or investment durations to suit your investment strategy.
+- **Diversification**: Explore different vehicle classes to suit your investment strategy.

 ## Support and Guidance